mehulagg/gitlab/doc/development/scalability.md

 the application, but this is a significant amount of work.

 There are solutions that may help abstract the sharding to some extent from the application.
-For example, we will want to look at [Citus Data](https://www.citusdata.com/product/community) closely.
+For example, we want to look at [Citus Data](https://www.citusdata.com/product/community) closely.
 Citus Data provides a Rails plugin that adds a [tenant ID to ActiveRecord models](https://www.citusdata.com/blog/2017/01/05/easily-scale-out-multi-tenant-apps/).